Docker Image

 Dockerfile Tips

-- Container usually does not have any created user in
+- Containers usually do not have a user created in

 /etc/passwd